MicrosoftDocs/Viva/Viva/glint/setup/manager-changing-team-role.md

 ms.date: 07/01/2024
 ---

-# Manager access in new role or team
+# Manager trending in new role or team

 Viva Glint uses a "data follows the manager" approach.
 If a manager moves to a different team, their recent survey scores go with them until the first survey cycle for their new team is available.